Men's Full-Contact at WAKO World Championships 2007 Coimbra -91 kg

 The men's heavyweight (91 kg/200.2 lbs) Full-Contact category at the W.A.K.O.
 World Championships 2007 in Coimbra was the second heaviest of the male Full-Contact tournaments involving fifteen fighters from four continents (Europe, Asia, North America and Oceania).
 Each of the matches was three rounds of two minutes each and were fought under Full-Contact rules.

-Due to the fact there was one too few fighters for a tournament made for sixteen, one of the men had a bye through to the quarter finals.
+Due to the fact there was one too few fighters for a tournament made for sixteen, one of the men had a bye through to the quarter-finals.
 The tournament gold medallist was the Russian Roman Beskishkov who defeated 2008 Olympic Games boxer Milorad Gajović from Montenegro in the final by split decision.
-The bronze medal positions went to Pole Bartlomiej Bocian (who had also won a bronze in the Light-Contact event at the world championship in Belgrade a month or so previously) and Denis Simkin from the Ukraine.
+The bronze medal positions went to Pole Bartlomiej Bocian (who had also won a bronze in the Light-Contact event at the world championship in Belgrade a month or so previously) and Denis Simkin from Ukraine.